shikokuchuo/secretbase/README.md

 To use:

-- SHA-3 cryptographic hash algorithm, specify ‘size’ as one of `224`, `256`, `384` or `512`
+- SHA-3 cryptographic hash algorithm, specify ‘bits’ as one of `224`, `256`, `384` or `512`
-- SHAKE256 extendable-output function (XOF), specify any other arbitrary output size
+- SHAKE256 extendable-output function (XOF), specify any other arbitrary bit length

 ``` r
 library(secretbase)